markomanninen/hyml/doc/minimal.rst

 MiNiMaL macro syntax is simple and mostly follows the rules of Hy code.
 Syntax of the expression consists of:

--  parentheses to define hierarchical (nested) structure of the document
+* parentheses to define hierarchical (nested) structure of the document
--  all opened parentheses must have closing parentheses pair
+* all opened parentheses must have closing parentheses pair
--  the first item of the expression is the tag name
+* the first item of the expression is the tag name
--  next items in the expression are either:
+* next items in the expression are either:

-   -  attribute-value pairs (:attribute "value") or
+  * attribute-value pairs (:attribute "value")
-   -  content wrapped with double quotes ("content") or
+  * content wrapped with double quotes ("content")
-   -  sub expression or
+  * sub expression
-   -  nothing
+  * nothing

--  between keywords, keyword values, and content there must a whitespace separator
+* between keywords, keyword values, and content there must a whitespace separator
--  whitespace is not needed when a new expression starts or ends (opening and closing parentheses).
+* whitespace is not needed when a new expression starts or ends (opening and closing parentheses).

 There is no limit on nested levels.
 There is no limit on how many attribute-value pairs you want to use.
 Also it doesn't matter in what